Trainer O'Brien wins record 41st British classic as Tuesday takes Oaks

 Moore said his admiration for O'Brien knew no bounds.

-"We have not seen his like before and are unlikely to in the future," added the 38-year-old Englishman.
+"He's incredible, we always use these terms like 'genius' but he goes into so much detail," said Moore.

+"What he's done, we've never seen the like of it and probably won't again."

-O'Brien, never one to blow his own trumpet, said the win was "incredible" and praised the team form his stables in County Tipperary.
+O'Brien, never one to blow his own trumpet, said the win was "incredible" and praised the team from his stables in County Tipperary.

 Dettori though was distraught at his misfortune.